Hurrah for Baffin's Bay

 It wasn't long before the ship sprung the first of several leaks (Guttridge-Ice, p.
 114); it took all the ingenuity of chief engineer George Melville to rig enough pumps to keep the ship afloat (Guttridge-Ice, pp. 115-128, etc.) -- and even with all his exertions, much of the ship was flooded and many supplies destroyed, plus, until Melville managed a wind-powered pump, they were burning irreplaceable coal.
 And they were trapped in a trap they would never escape.
 They could perhaps have tried to leave the ship to reach Wrangel Island (which, until then, had been known as "Wrangel Land," because it wasn't until de Long passed north of it that it was demonstrated to be an island).
 They had sighted it just before they became trapped (Guttridge-Ice, pp. 79-81), and it would still have been within reach.
 But de Long wasn't ready to abandon ship for an unexplored island; not yet.
 (And, though he couldn't know it, Wrangel Island would prove very inhospitable for the crew of the Karluk thirty years later; see the notes to "Captain Bob Bartlett."
 Of course, de Long would have had his expedition in better shape than Bartlett had he abandoned immediately.)

-The story of Andrew Greely's party, which set out shortly after the Jeanette went missing, was similar.
-Greely and his party of 25 was sent to explore northern Ellesmere Island, gathering scientific data and perhaps making a run for the pole.
+The story of Andrew Greely's party, which set out shortly after the Jeanette went missing, was similar, at least in terms of casualty rate.
+Greely and his party of 25 was sent to explore northern Ellesmere Island, gathering scientific data and perhaps making a run for the Pole.
 They were supposed to stay several years, with supplies arriving in summer.
 They were ill-equipped for the task; it was mostly an army signal corps expedition, and few men had arctic experience (Guttridge-Sabine, p.
 7).

 Even though the expedition had to sail north to their base at Lady Franklin Bay, was little inter-service cooperation (Greely had boats, but no navy men; apart from one former seaman and a sergeant brought up on Cape Breton, no one even knew how to manage a boat! -- Berton, p.
 459).
 Greely had a congressional appropriation to outfit his party, but it was too small and long-delayed; it was nearly impossible for Greely to acquire the supplies he required with the money he had available (Guttridge-Sabine, pp. 39-47).
 He had a hard time finding the officers and specialists he needed.
 Finally, on deadline, the party set out despite not really being ready.